All Episodes

 We're really making a push to try to get people who aren't political necessarily at all.

-Maybe they have more of a sports platform, maybe they're uh cooking, maybe they're into maybe they're singers.
+Maybe they have more of a sports platform.

-Um, and they might have some uh some passionate uh center right type ideology, especially around say COVID, um, the mandates, the lockdowns, things of that nature.
+And they might have some passionate center-right type ideology, especially around, say, COVID, the mandates, the lockdowns, things of that nature.

-Maybe they would they question uh uh they question things that we're being forced to think of.
+Maybe they question, they question things that we're being forced to think of.

 I think these are people who, when they wake up in the morning, they don't think of themselves as political actors.

-They don't wake up and say, hey, I'm gonna put on my Republican jersey today, or I'm gonna put on my Democrat jersey.
+They don't wake up and say, hey, I'm going to put on my Republican jersey today, or I'm going to put on my Democrat jersey.

 So less of the partisanship, but more of the passionate free speech people.

-And I tell all of my friends, the Democrats included, guys, the pendulum is gonna swing back.
+And I tell all of my friends, Democrats included, guys, the pendulum is going to swing back.

-When you think of the the free speech debates over the last decades or last century, whether it be women's rights or African-American rights or gay rights uh or anything, a lot of times the the free speech debate has been viewed as say center left uh proposition.
+When you think of the free speech debates over the last decades or last century, whether it be women's rights or African-American rights or gay rights or anything, a lot of times the free speech debate has been viewed as, say, center-left proposition.

-The pendulum's gonna swing back because what we found out is that once these big tech platforms knew that they could kick off a sitting president of the United States from their platform, it sends out guns out at this point.
+The pendulum is going to swing back because what we found out is that once these big tech platforms knew that they could kick off a sitting president of the United States from their platform, it sends out guns out at this point.

-Either you agree with them or they're gonna go and put you in a box or put you in some digital time out.
+Either you agree with them or they're going to go and put you in a box or put you in some digital timeout.

-And but I do think that the um as Twitter and Facebook continue to be crazy uh with their world forming, I think we will get more people from the left.
+But I do think that as Twitter and Facebook continue to be crazy with their world forming, I think we will get more people from the left.

-And having looked into that scandal uh in some depth, it seems to me like that was really hyped as a bigger problem than it was in conjunction with the Russian collusion uh uh hoax, right?
+And having looked into that scandal in some depth, it seems to me like that was really hyped as a bigger problem than it was in conjunction with the Russian collusion hoax, right?

-And when that happened, and Zuckerberg came like the like a robot to Congress and sipped his water and spoke for like seven hours.
+And when that happened and Zuckerberg came like a robot to Congress and sipped his water and spoke for like seven hours, and that I noticed a shift in big tech.

-I'm sure you're you would know better than I, but I noticed a ship, a shift in the censorship attitude of big tech at that moment.
+I'm sure you would know better than I, but I noticed a shift in the censorship attitude of big tech at that moment.

 It seemed as if big tech became afraid of federal action.